pedronveloso/android-digital-frame/README.md

 # Welcome to Android Digital Frame! 🎉

-I'm thrilled you're exploring our Open Source app designed to breathe new life into your old Android devices by transforming them into digital frames.
+I'm thrilled you're exploring this Open Source app designed to **breathe new life into your old Android devices** by transforming them into digital frames.
-Our commitment to Open Source means you get a product built on transparency, community-driven enhancements, and trust.
+This project's commitment to Open Source means you get a product built on transparency, community-driven enhancements, and trust.

 I've started this project out of a personal need for a privacy-respecting digital frame app.
 It's built with zero tracking and no unnecessary sales pitches  - just a straightforward, useful app.